ColoradoDemography/Server-and-Website-Documentation/doc/application-directory.md

 - [Application Link - 2012](https://gis.dola.colorado.gov/CensusAPI_Map_2012)
 - [Application Link - 2011](https://gis.dola.colorado.gov/CensusAPI_Map_2011)
 - [Application Link - 2010](https://gis.dola.colorado.gov/CensusAPI_Map_2010)

+The ACS map is updated each year after the new ACS data is loaded into postgres, generally in January.
+Previously we created a new map for each year but starting with the 2017-2021 ACS we are making all years available within the application as a menu item in the 2nd button in the top left corner of the map.

+To update this map to the newest year you will need to pull the github repository into your development environment.
+From there, add the new year into the index.html and change the initialize_cMap.js file to reflect the new acs database in the cMap.db variable.
+Then update webpack and push it back to github.

+Adding more variables is pretty easy, those are done in the datatree.js and tableflavor.js, basically you add a json type item for each variable category.
+Look at other variables to get a sense of the proper format.
+The hardest part is finding the database table and column to draw the correct value.

 ### Age-Animation Bars
 - [Github](https://github.com/ColoradoDemography/Age-Animation-Bars)